ASASSd/easyCalc/README.md

 # easyCalc
-small program which calculates roots of quadratic equations. just enter a, b and c!
-You'll get two roots
+small program which calculates roots of quadratic equations. just enter a, b, c and press the button!
+You'll get two roots - or no roots if discriminant is lower than zero